 For the gluten-free version, you can use this 1-to-1 GF Baking Flour OR a combination of white rice flour, tapioca flour / starch, potato starch and xanthan gum.

 With the store-bought baking mix, there’s just the tiniest hint that the cookies aren’t made with all-purpose flour.
 With my homemade mix, you can’t tell at all.
 But both versions are awesome!

 I actually forgot about that homemade gluten-free baking mix.
 I used it in these molasses cookies (which can also be made whole grain + vegan!), blueberry cookies, apple upside down cake, apple brownies, and this caramel apple cake.
-And a whole bunch of other recipes.

 There’s no way to make these grain-free but I do have a paleo oatmeal cookies recipe that you could use.
 The ingredients list isn’t as short as I’d like but I think the other reviewers would agree with me that they’re worth dragging out the few extra ingredients!